How to run an LLM on Acurast

 main();

-In this code, we first download a model from Hugging Face, then start the integrated LLM server and load it.
-Finally, we use localtunnel to make the server publicly available.
+This code first downloads a model from Hugging Face, then starts the integrated LLM server and loads it.
+Finally, it uses localtunnel to make the server publicly available.

 The API is compatible with the OpenAI-like API endpoints

-We need to set the LOCALTUNNEL_SUBDOMAIN variable to specifiy where our server will be available.
-If we set it to llm, then the URL will be https://llm.processor-proxy.sook.ch.
+Set the LOCALTUNNEL_SUBDOMAIN variable to specify where the server will be available.
+If set to llm, the URL will be https://llm.acu.run.

 This localtunnel server is not secure and should not be used in production.
-We are working on making this secure by default, but if you need a secure way to host your project now, please reach out to us.
+Work is underway to make this secure by default, but if a secure way to host your project is needed now, please reach out via the community channels.

 Building the project

 To deploy a project to the Acurast Cloud, it needs to be bundled into a single js file.
-In our example, we use webpack.
+This example uses webpack.
 You can find the configuration in the example project on GitHub

 Running npm run bundle will then output a single js file which includes all necessary dependencies.